guillermooo/sublime-undocs/source/basic_concepts.rst

 The *Packages* Directory
 ========================

-This is a **key directory**:
+This is a key directory
+located under the data directory.
-all resources for supported programming and markup languages are stored here.
+All resources for supported programming and markup languages are stored here.
 (More on *packages* and *resources* later.)